MicrosoftDocs/PowerShell-Docs/reference/5.1/PSScheduledJob/New-JobTrigger.md

 ### -At

 Starts the job at the specified date and time.
-Enter a **DateTime** object, such as one that the `Get-Date` cmdlet returns, or a string that can be converted to a date and time, such as "April 19, 2012 15:00", "12/31", or "3am".
+Enter a **DateTime** object, such as one that the `Get-Date` cmdlet returns, or a string that can be converted to a date and time, such as `April 19, 2012 15:00`, `12/31`, or `3am`.
 If you don't specify an element of the date, such as the year, the date in the trigger has the corresponding element from the current date.

 When using the **Once** parameter, set the value of the **At** parameter to a future date and time.
 Because the default date in a **DateTime** object is the current date, if you specify a time before